MagnumVD/RotoForge-AI/README.md

 The AI is prompted via mask splines which you (the user) draws on the image.
 Currently it treats all splines as poly splines because I need to write my own conversion script, that will be fixed in the future.

+You can change the prompt type per spline either manually by changing it's property or by using the 'Active Spline Settings' block in the menu where all settings are in one place.

 * For closed/cyclic masks the encapsulated area is prompted.
 It is always recommended because with that info the output and performance are improved drastically.
 * For open masks every control point is counted as a prompt.
     * Points part of a spline with fill are inclusion points and counted positive. (put those into areas you want filled)